home-assistant/developers.home-assistant/blog/2022-07-08-entity_naming.md

 There is not a single source of truth for a device name because entities included the device name in their name.

-Because we “solved” a problem for the UI and the `entity_id` by including the device name in the entity name, we now have this solution applied to all places where we use entities, and have to work around this solution
+Because we “solved” a problem for the UI and the `entity_id` by including the device name in the entity name, we now have this solution applied to all places where we use entities and have to work around this solution.

-This naming scheme makes it unnecessarily difficult to migrate the UI towards hierarchical views of areas->devices->entities instead of long lists of entities because.
+This naming scheme makes it unnecessarily difficult to migrate the UI towards hierarchical views of areas->devices->entities instead of long lists of entities.